The Great Yokai War

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Tadashi witnesses the evil spirit Kato capturing and enslaving yokai, turning them into mechanical monsters.
 He realizes the threat is real and chooses to accept his role as Kirin Rider to stop Kato, despite his fear., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, Tadashi's closest yokai allies are captured and mechanized by Kato.
 Tadashi is completely alone, his sword is broken, and he nearly dies.
-He believes he has failed as the Kirin Rider and all is lost., shows the protagonist at their lowest point.
+He believes he has failed as the Kirin Rider and all is lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Tadashi realizes that true courage isn't being fearless—it's acting despite fear.
 He understands that his compassion for the yokai is his greatest strength.
 His sword is reforged by his tears and determination., demonstrating the transformation achieved throughout the journey.